 Save files to: the folder on your hard drive where you want to save the captured files.

-If you’re capturing sound via your sound card, you will need to locate the card model in the Audio Capture Device list.
+If you’re capturing sound via your sound card, you will need to locate the card model in the Audio capture device list.

-Start VHS Conversion
+Step 3.
+Start the VHS Conversion

-* The free version of Movavi Video Editor has the following restrictions: 7-day trial period, watermark on the output videos, and, if you’re saving a project as an audio file, an ability to save only half the audio length.
+* The free version of Movavi Video Editor Plus has the following restrictions: 7-day trial period, watermark on the output videos, and, if you’re saving a project as an audio file, an ability to save only half the audio length.
 Learn more